Notice of a Change Healthcare Third-Party Incident

 You can change your eating habits to help reduce your GERD symptoms:

 • Reduce your meal size.
-Large meals cause the stomach to expand, which prevents the sphincter at the top of your stomach from closing completely, resulting in the contents of your stomach washing back up into to your esophagus.
+Large meals cause the stomach to expand, which prevents the sphincter at the top of your stomach from closing completely, resulting in your stomach content washing back up into to your esophagus.

 • Stop eating when you feel 75% full.
 This allows your stomach to empty faster, reducing the chance of a GERD event.